Sarabha Sastri

 Sri Sarabha Sastri (1872–1904) was an Indian venu flute player, known as the first great Brahmin flutist.
 He brought the flute to the mainstream Indian Carnatic concert stage – until then, it was almost exclusively a folk instrument.
-To Sastri goes the credit of promoting the flute to the status of a primary concert instrument from being a mere 'second fiddle' to dance.
+He was promoted with popularising the flute as a primary instrument.

 Early life and background

 Sri Sarabha Sastrigal was born in 1872 to Viswanatha Sastri and Smt.
 Dharmambal.
 His mother's native place was Tiruvadi and She lived next door to Saint Tyagaraja.
 His father died when he and his brother (Rao Sahib) Sivakumara Sastri were very young.
 Blind at a young age, he was initiated into a career in music under the guidance of his maternal uncle Sri Kuppusamy Sastri of Tiruvadi near Thiruvaiyaru and later by Manambuchavadi Venkatasubbayyar, one of the leading disciples of Saint Tyagaraja.
 Sri Govinda Nayanakkar unravelled the mysteries of flute to young Sarabha Sastri.

 Sri Saraba Saastri lived in Soliappa Mudali street in Kumbakonam and was married to Ambu Ammal.